Jombola

-Jombola is a racket sport combining several features of other racket sports, similar to pickleball in United States.
-It was independently developed by Sukhdev Singh from Malaysia in 2006.
+Jombola (currently known as DragonShot) is a racket sport combining several features of other racket sports, similar to pickleball in United States.
+It was independently developed by Sukdev Singh from Malaysia in 2012.

 History

-Sukdev Singh, principal of Sri Dasmesh International School in Taman Bukit Pantai, Kuala Lumpur, Malaysia, conceived the game using a wooden racquet, balls made of foam, and a badminton court.
-The game uses a 15 points scoring system.
+Sukdev Singh, Director of Sri Dasmesh International School, Kuala Lumpur, Malaysia, conceived the game using a wooden racquet, balls made of foam, and a badminton court.
+The net height differs from Badminton.
+It is 4 ft 4in above the court surface.
+The game uses a 11 and 15 points scoring system for Singles and doubles respectively.
 The net height is 4.4 feet (1.32 metres).

-As the game grown in popularity in the country, Jombola International Sdn Bhd was founded in 2010 to promote and manage the development of Jombola sport.
-The sports was introduced to Selangor state education department in 2014.
-Malaysian Ministry of Education included this sport under 1Student1Sport programme in 2017 for secondary schools.
+As the game grew in popularity in the country, Jombola Association Malaysia (JAM) was founded in 2014 to promote and manage the development of Jombola sport.
+The sport was introduced to Malaysia's Ministry of Education in 2014.
+Malaysian Ministry of Education included this sport under 1 Student 1 Sport programme in 2017 for secondary schools.
 First Jombola open tournament was completed in November 2017.
-By 2024, Jombola International was changed to Jombola Association Malaysia.
+On !
+August 2025, the name Jombola was changed to DragonShot.

 Jombola was introduced to east Malaysian states of Sabah in 2020 and Sarawak in 2022.

 Sukdev also planned to make Jombola as Olympics demonstration sport between 2028 and 2032.

+Today, DragonShot Jombola is fast making its way into Indonesia, Philippines, India, Spain, Italy and Canada.